National Committee for West Papua

-The National Committee for West Papua (Komite Nasional Papua Barat, abbreviated as KNPB) is an organization in Papua region of Indonesia that campaigns peacefully for a self-determination referendum for the Papuan people of the region.
-It was established on 19 November 2008 by a number of Papuan non-governmental organizations (NGOs).
+The National Committee for West Papua (Komite Nasional Papua Barat, abbreviated KNPB) is an organization in Papua, Indonesia that campaigns peacefully for a self-determination referendum for Papuans.
+It was established on 19 November 2008 by a number of Papuan NGOs.
 The right to self-determination was provided for in an agreement between the Netherlands, Indonesia, and the UN in 1962.